vishwas-r/CanvasJS-Data-Parser/README.md

 CanvasJS Chart DataParser
 =========================

-This plugin allows you to parse custom data-format to format accepted by CanvasJS
+This plugin allows you to parse custom data-format to format accepted by [CanvasJS](https://canvasjs.com/)

-## CanvasJS
-CanvasJS is an HTML5 & JavaScript based Charting Library that runs on all modern devices including iPhone, Android, Desktops, etc. Charts are beautiful and API is very simple to use.

-#### CanvasJS Features:

-*   Simple API and easy to use
-*   Supports 30+ different types of Charts / Graphs
-*   10x faster than conventional Flash / SVG based Charting Libraries
-*   Comes with Several beautiful looking themes
-*   Well Maintained and Updated Documentation
-*   Works across browsers (Chrome, Firefox, Safari, IE8+)
-*   Can be integrated with Serverside and Frontend technologies like ASP.Net, PHP, Spring MVC, JSP, jQuery, Angular, React, etc.

 #### How to Use?